siaw23/kovid/README.md

 ☝️ Avoid touching your eyes, nose and mouth with unwashed hands later.

-✌️ Disinfect your phones, keys, doorknobs and anything you touch often than you should.
+✌️ Disinfect your phones, keys, doorknobs and anything you touch more often than you should.

 ## ⚒️ Usage

-You can run `kovid --help` to see full list of available commands.
+You can run `kovid --help` to see the full list of available commands.

 #### Commands Overview
- **Fetching**
+😷 **Fetching**
 * `kovid check ghana`
 * `kovid check ghana -f` OR `kovid check ghana --full`

-🇺🇸 You can fetch US state-specific data with:
+🇺🇸You can fetch US state-specific data 🇺🇸
 * `kovid state colorado` OR `kovid state "north carolina"`

-**Comparing**
+😷 **Comparing**
 * `kovid compare ghana poland` (sorts by cases DESC)
 * `kovid compare ghana poland -f` OR `kovid compare ghana poland --full` (sorts by cases DESC)

 You can compare as many countries as you want.

-**Total figures**
+😷 **Total figures**
 * `kovid cases`

+**PS:** If you find it irritating to have to type `kovid state michigan`, I got your back, `covid state michigan` will work as well.